Marco-Scherzer/MSimpleServer/README.md

 #### While the current focus is on Android GUI integration ( com.marcoscherzer.mminigui ), the core package ( com.marcoscherzer.msimpleserver ) remains platform-independent and compatible with desktop environments.

+#### Note: Because I use Git as an addition to my history for proof of authorship,
+#### I regularly commit things in my (anyway *to treat as private*) repositories in an unready state where nothing works.

 ## Legal Notice
 This software is proprietary and protected by copyright law.
 Idea, Author, and Copyright: Marco Scherzer